-- 517. Under Section 45(1) of the Freedom of Information (Scotland) Act 2002 (FOISA) or regulation 18(5) of the Environmental Information (Scotland) Regulations 2004 (the EIRs), a person who is or has been the Commissioner, a member of the Commissioner 's staff or an agent of the Commissioner must not disclose any information which- - (i) has been obtained by, or furnished to, the Commissioner under or for the purposes of FOISA/the EIRs; and - (ii) is not at the time of the disclosure, and has not previously been, available to the public from another source, - (iii) unless the disclosure is made with lawful authority. - 518.
-A person who knowingly or recklessly discloses information in contravention of section 45 or regulation 18(5) is guilty of an offence.509.
+- 521. Under Section 45(1) of the Freedom of Information (Scotland) Act 2002 (FOISA) or regulation 18(5) of the Environmental Information (Scotland) Regulations 2004 (the EIRs), a person who is or has been the Commissioner, a member of the Commissioner 's staff or an agent of the Commissioner must not disclose any information which- - has been obtained by, or furnished to, the Commissioner under or for the purposes of FOISA/the EIRs; and - is not at the time of the disclosure, and has not previously been, available to the public from another source, - unless the disclosure is made with lawful authority. - 522.
+A person who knowingly or recklessly discloses information in contravention of section 45 or regulation 18(5) is guilty of an offence.
 The Commissioner mitigates the risk of unauthorised disclosure of information by requiring all staff4 to undergo security vetting.
-This entails completion of a security questionnaire which is processed in confidence by the Scottish Parliament on the Commissioner's behalf - 519.
-There are three types of security clearance: - Security Check (SC) access to secret information - Developed Vetting (DV) access to top secret information - Counter Terrorist Checks (CTC) proximity to public figures at risk of attack by terrorist organisations - 520.
-The Commissioner's staff are cleared using the SC clearance type.
-The SC clearance must be renewed every 10 years and the HOCS will contact staff whose clearance is due for renewal and request that the relevant forms are completed. - 521.
-This policy also provides assurance to public authorities which are required to submit sensitive or secret information to the Commissioner in the course of the investigations carried out in respect of applications and appeals
+This entails completion of a security questionnaire which is processed in confidence by the Scottish Parliament on the Commissioner's behalf - 523.
+This policy provides assurance to public authorities which are required to submit sensitive or secret information to the Commissioner in the course of the investigations carried out in respect of applications and appeals - 524.
+There are three types of security clearance: - Security Check (SC) Developed Vetting (DV) - Counter Terrorist Checks (CTC) - Developed Vetting (DV) - 525.
+The Commissioner's staff are cleared using the SC clearance type. - 526.
+The SC clearance must be renewed every 10 years and the HOCS will contact a member of staff whose clearance is due for renewal and request that the relevant forms are completed.